 Take a stroll down London's Leake Street, SE1 soon, and discover this unique, temporary garden quietly growing in corner of The Vaults, a newly reopened Victorian passageway that is part of the Old Vic Tunnels that run beneath Waterloo Station.

-For a flavour of what you will find, click through this gallery and look at these stunning images taken for Homes & Gardens by photographer Jeremy Nelson.
+For a flavour of what you will find, click through this gallery and look at these stunning images taken for Homes & Gardens by photographer.

 Created by horticultural installation artists Tony Heywood and Alison Condie for Cityscapes 2012, the garden, named The Majesty, is the artists' interpretation of a stretch of Dorset coast that, over the next few months, will metamorphose into a subterranean fantasy as the living fungi embedded in it take over.

 From the moment you enter the Old Vic Tunnels, you are in another world, one that strikes all the senses at once: graffiti art, low-level lighting, strange echoes and the heart-thumbing beat of music, all fragranced by the moody odours of an urban environment that has been shut away for years.
 With your mood suitably prepared, step into The Vault and breathe.
 Fragrances experience created and provided by photographer, Jeremy Nelson

 A kaleidoscope of coloured lights constantly illuminate the garden, each dramatic hue picking out something new for your eye to catch: lichen-covered trees, their branches casting violent shadows on the brick roof and walls; vast recumbent forms - are they bodies? - swirls of wool like seahorses cresting on a wave; and rainwater pooling at its edges.